pkirkham/pkirkham.github.io/_posts/pyrus/2021-03-31-optimised-chunking-for-balanced-data-access.md

 	<figcaption><strong>Figure 2: Optimising chunk size, flatness and asymmetry.</strong></figcaption>
 </figure>

 We find that the optimal chunk size is ~2 MB (2,048 KB).
-This corresponds to an average chunk dimension of ~77 which is close to the 80x80x80 chunk size that was previously found to be the fastest size for reading with the jHDF library.
+This corresponds to an average chunk dimension of ~77 which is close to the 80 x 80 x 80 chunk size that was previously found to be the fastest size for reading with the jHDF library.
 For a selected chunk size of 2 MB, a higher chunk ratio leads to a reduced slice read time at the expense of increased inline and crossline read times.
 At first glance it appears that a chunk ratio of 1.5x is optimal.
 Finally the chunk asymmetry clearly balances the inline and crossline read times.

 After some experimentation a chunk size of 2,048 KB, chunk ratio of 2.0x and chunk asymmetry of 2.5x was found to be optimal.